-Can a rhinoplasty help a crooked nose
+Can a rhinoplasty help to fix a crooked nose?

 A rhinoplasty can definitely help a crooked nose.
 The first thing to determine is what is causing the crooked nose, and from there you can figure out the solution to the problem.
 It can be anywhere from the bones being crooked or the cartilage being crooked, and there are different maneuvers for each of them.
 In addition, typically people who have crooked noses also have trouble breathing through the nose and this can be fixed at the same time.

 Undergoing a Rhinoplasty to Make a Nose Straight